WeblateOrg/weblate/docs/admin/install.rst

 Template loading
 ++++++++++++++++

 It is recommended to use a cached template loader for Django.
-It caches parsed templates and avoids the need to do parsing with every single request.
-You can configure it using the following snippet (the ``loaders`` setting is important here):
+It caches parsed templates, avoiding the need parse every single request.
+You can configure it using the following snippet
+(the ``loaders`` setting is important here):

 .. code-block:: python